muhallan/algorithms/sorting/insertion/README.md

 When an item is encountered that is bigger than the current item being compared, the bigger item is moved in front and it leaves an empty slot behind for insertion of the smaller item being moved.
-This operation is called shifting and not swapping / exchanging as was done in previous algorithms.
+This operation is called shifting and not swapping / exchanging as is done in bubble sort.

 Generally shifting items is not computational intensive as exchanging items because only one assignment is done as opposed to two for exchanging.
 This makes